oculus42/rgb-strip-remote/README.md

 # RGB LED Strip Remote

-The 44-key Remote for LED Wholesalers RGB LED Strips return a set of codes.
+The 44-key Remote for LED Wholesalers RGB LED Strips (possibly others) return a set of code with NEC encoding.
 These are the Hex equivalents of those buttons, read using [IRlib2](https://github.com/cyborg5/IRLib2)

 | Column 1 | Column 2 | Column 3 | Column 4 |